 Hotel Property Investments believes that being sustainable is an important part of a company's ability to create value for its stakeholders and is committed to improving the sustainability of its own practices.
-During the 2023 financial year, HPI performed a detailed appraisal of the key ESG areas which are applicable to the organisation and a separate sustainability report will be released prior to the AGM outlining the key focus areas which have been identified as relevant to HPI's operations.
+During the 2024 financial year, HPI performed a review of its key ESG areas which are applicable to the organisation and a sustainability update outlining the key focus areas which have been identified as relevant to HPI's operations is set out on Page 29.